irina-nita/tock/doc/configurator/Configurator.md

 - `main.rs`: entry point of the configurator.
 It starts the TUI.
 - `lib.rs`: exposes the modules.
-- `menu.rs`: provides general (as in not for capsules) menus to be used in the configuration of Tock.
+- `menu.rs`: provides general (as in not for capsules) menus to be used in the configuration of Tock (details about its functions can be found [here](#menurs-functions)).
 - `state.rs`: has the functions that handle the internal state of the configurator (details about its functions can be found [here](#staters-functions)).
-- The `capsule` module: contains the configuration menus and logic for each Tock capsule.
+- The `capsule` submodule: contains the configuration menus and logic for each Tock capsule.
-- The `utils` module: contains different macros and items used for the TUI.
+- The `utils` submodule: contains different macros and items used for the TUI (more details can be found [here](#the-utils-submodule)).

 ## Implementation details